 Gas, Battery, Corded Electric, or Reel?

 When shopping for a lawn mower, the first step is to consider your power source.
-Each one has its pros and cons, and depending on the size of your yard, your location, and your budget, the type of lawn mower needed will vary.
+Each has its pros and cons, and depending on the size of your yard, your location, and your budget, the type of lawn mower you need will vary.
 Gasoline mowers are the most popular, but they have the added chores and equipment involved with all internal combustion engines.
 And who likes huffing fumes or loud motors?
 Battery-powered mowers are quickly gaining popularity.
-They can actually pack more power than gas models, but their batteries require a lengthy recharge time as opposed to a quick fuel tank top-off.
-Our team immediately found corded electric mowers to be a bit silly for anything besides the smallest areas as soon as we started testing.
-We found the tried and true reel mowers to be a fun way to get some exercise, but be prepared to put some miles on those "Chevrolegs"!
+They can pack more power than gas models, but their batteries require a longer recharge time compared to a quick fuel top-off.
+Our team immediately found corded electric mowers a bit silly for anything other than the smallest areas as soon as we started testing.
+We found the tried-and-true reel mowers to be a fun way to get some exercise, but be prepared to put some miles on those "Chevrolegs"!

 Gas-powered models are the most popular models, but they bring extra headache in terms of maintenance, fumes, and noise.
 Credit: Clark Tate